tytydraco/yessleep/out/I_am_the_only_surviving_crew_member_of_a_giant_cargo_ship_Please_learn_from_my_experiences_.md

-“and of cause that means dangerous waters” The weight of his words draped over us like a duvet.
+“and of cause that means dangerous waters.”
+The weight of his words draped over us like a duvet.
 Just like any slumber party anything outside of it became a distant reality.